 Another important nutrient for hearing health is folate, also known as vitamin B9 or folic acid.

-Research has found that getting enough folate may slow down age-related hearing loss.
-For example, this study found that men over 60 with high folate intake from food and supplements had a 21% lower risk of developing hearing loss than those with a low folate intake.
+Research has found that folate may slow down age-related hearing loss.
+For example, this study found that men over 60 with high folate intake from food and supplements had a 21% lower risk of developing hearing loss than those with low folate intake.

-Along with vitamin B12, folate is needed for healthy red blood cell production and carrying oxygen around the body, including to the inner ear.
+Along with vitamin B12, folate is needed for producing healthy red blood cells and carrying oxygen around the body, including to the inner ear.
 Research has also noted its role in improving inner ear vascularisation (the process of blood vessels forming within an organ or tissue), which is important for oxygen and nutrient supply to the area.

 As a result, studies have linked folate deficiency with a higher risk of premature hearing loss, largely due to increased inflammation and oxidative stress in the inner ear.